supahero1/hshg/README.md

 In a nutshell, the benchmark runs a simulation consisting of circles.
 Initially, they are moving in a random direction and are spaced out randomly.
 They collide with each other in real time.

 The benchmark logs various timings in the console, specifically `upd` (`hshg_update()`), `opt` (`hshg_optimize()`), and `col` (`hshg_collide()`).
 All of that is summed in `all`, and that is what is shown below.

+The first part of the benchmark is a bootstrap into the second part, which uses data collected from the first one to optimise the binary further.
+In the table below, the first, unoptimized benchmark's results, are said to be the `1` (first) result, and the optimized run is the `2` (second) result.

 |          CPU          |  Entities  | Entity radius | Cells[^2] | Cell size | Ins 1[^3] | Ins 2[^4] | Avg 1[^5] | Avg 2[^6] |
 | --------------------- | ---------- | ------------- | --------- | --------- | --------- | --------- | --------- | --------- |